17-Low-End Competitor Exposes Fundamental Strategic Errors of the Leaders

 But then something magic happened to the industry, the advent of flat panel television.
 The prices for these televisions were ten to twenty times that of the average consumer television before the introduction of flat panels.
 The industry survivors got well in a hurry.
 They went from poorly performing companies to stock market stars.
 They could sell more than they could produce.
 Profits were high and the future seemed bright.

-The best of the industry leaders in the flat panel business included Philips Electronics, Sony and Samsung.
+The best of the industry Standard Leaders in the flat panel business included Philips Electronics, Sony and Samsung.
 These companies built their business model in the world of a component parts shortage by creating their own proprietary technologies and by manufacturing many of their key components in their own factories.

 Now, there emerges another threat to the leaders’ business model.
 This time it is a market threat in the name of Vizio.
 This company entered the market at the low end, producing basic products for prices often one-third or more below those of the industry leaders.
 In a very short period of time, Vizio went from barely existing to control of 12.4% of the LCD TVs shipped in the domestic market.
 Sony had 12.5% and Samsung had 14.2% at the same time.